davidimoore/ruby-on-rails-interview/README.md

 5. Update the list page of tweets.
 Each tweet message should be a link to a tweet page.
 The page will show a list of all replies in the order they were created.

 6. Create a way for users to reply to a Tweet with an Image.
-You don't need to worry about allowing a user to include a comment to the image.
 Users should be able to reply to the image reply with text or an image.